-Note 8: Transactions With the County of Allegheny
+Note 8: Related Party Transactions With County

 The Authority has entered into intergovernmental agreements with the County that provide for, among other things, contractual services for County police services and certain accounting and professional services.
-Expenses relating to these services are included in professional services for the years ended December 31, 2017 and 2016, in the accompanying statements of revenues, expenses, and changes in net position and amounted to \$10,527,681 and \$10,733,650, respectively.
+Expenses relating to these services are included in professional services for the years ended December 31, 2018 and 2017, in the accompanying statements of revenues, expenses and changes in net position and amounted to \$10,723,794 and \$10,527,681, respectively.